skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 For this analysis, we'll use loan data from [LendingClub](https://www.lendingclub.com/).
 We've made the data available in an [S3 bucket](s3://posit-snowflake-mlops).

-The data contains information for about 2.3 million loans from Southern US states.
+The data contains information for about 2.3 million loans from the Southern US states.

 #### Add data